 A side-to-side pattern of bullet strikes on the target is the tell-tale sign of trigger squeeze issues.
-This pattern occurs because the weapon is being pulled sideways off target by the pad of the fingertip.
+This pattern occurs because the weapon is being pulled sideways off the target by the pad of the fingertip.

-You can practice this by holding a pencil vertically in your non-firing hand and pulling back toward you with the index finger of your firing hand.
+You can practice this by holding a pencil vertically in your non-firing hand and pulling it back toward you with the index finger of your firing hand.

 You will notice when you pull the pencil back using the joint of your index finger, the pencil is pulled sideways and backward instead of backward.

 For a right-handed firer, this means you are pulling the barrel off target and to the right.
-When pulling the trigger, you should use the pad on the tip of your index finger and pull straight back.
+When pulling the trigger, you should use the pad on the tip of your index finger and pull it straight back.

 Practice this with your pencil and it should come straight back at you.